SUPERIOR PLUS Corp.

 The Committee shall:

 - annually review and consider the corporate governance practices of the Corporation, monitor developments in corporate governance issues and make recommendations to the Board that the Committee considers advisable to satisfy itself that the Corporation follows appropriate and proper corporate governance practices;

 - assess the functioning and effectiveness of the Board and its individual members on an annual basis and report to the Board its findings;

 - assess, from time to time, the need for, and the performance and suitability of, the committees of the Board and their individual members, and make recommendations with respect thereto (including matters such as the appointment, removal or replacement of committee members and committee chairs) to the Board;

-- develop and review on an annual basis the mandates for the Board and the position descriptions for the Chair of the Board, the CEO, the Lead Director, and the chair of each committee and make recommendations to the Board with respect thereto;
+- develop and review on an annual basis the mandates for the Board and the position descriptions for the Chair of the Board, the CEO, and the chair of each committee and make recommendations to the Board with respect thereto;

 - review and recommend to the Board the Code of Business Conduct and Ethics for directors, officers and employees of the Corporation (the “Code”) and its procedures;